 This section explores the key stakeholder groups, their specific needs, and the ways in which infraTech 2050 supports them.
 Following this, we detail the database's primary use cases, illustrating its versatility in addressing challenges across infrastructure ecosystems.
-Understanding the breadth of stakeholders who are involved in or affected by infrastructure development, operation and risk management - spanning both private investors and public authorities - is critical to appreciating the comprehensive applications of infraTech 2050.
-Table 3 summarises the key stakeholder groups and their specific needs, highlighting how each interacts with and benefits from the database.
+Understanding the breadth of stakeholders who are involved in or affected by infrastructure development, operation, and risk management-spanning both private investors and public authorities-is critical to appreciating the comprehensive applications of infraTech 2050.
+Table 3 summarizes the key stakeholder groups and their specific needs, highlighting how each interacts with and benefits from the database.

-Use cases
+Use Cases

 The infraTech 2050 database is designed to assist stakeholders across the infrastructure value chain in assessing and addressing climate-related challenges at multiple levels.
-Table 4 highlights key use cases of the database and the stakeholders who benefit from its actionable insights.